 To get set up, search for Merced, and select University of California, Merced.
-Proceed with creating an account.
-Each user must register while on campus or through the VPN and must use a UC Merced email address.
+Proceed with creating an account, or linking your existing account.
 After you have registered, you can log in from the NYTimes.com site even if you are not on the UC Merced network.

 For directions on setting up your access, please consult this Activation Guide.